Yunfei-J/Interactive-Lab-Hub/Lab 1/README.md

 6. When two users’ matching score is higher than 80, DateLight will alert both users that a high-matching candidate is within the radius, and their devices would vibrate/play sound

-Goals: To help user make friends/find love in a big city 1.set up profile
+Goals: To help user make friends/find love in a big city
+1. Set up profile
-2.walk in the park (Light
+2. Walk in the park
-3.pass by several people
+3. Pass by several people
 4. Nothing happened (profile match 40%)
 5. Light stays blue
-6.Profile matches 80%
+6. Profile matches 80%
 7. Light turns pink
 ![Alt text](./1.png)